Pprime1/csasm/README.md

-## csasm
+# csasm
 This is the source code repository for the Geocaching Anti-Social Mob application (ASM) - aka Covid Safe Anti-Social Mob (csasm).
-The app runs on multiple mobile devices, each connecting to the same source to determine if they are within a proximity radius of any waypoint location stored in a database table.
+The app runs on multiple mobile devices, each connecting to the same source to determine if they are within a proximity radius of any waypoint location stored in a database table for a given Game-Code.
-If so, returns hidden REWARD text value (clues/directions tot he final container).
+If so, returns hidden REWARD text value (clues/directions to the final container).
 Otherwise restart the process (polling) to see if anything has changed.

-Options to be included once base code is working
-1. Allow a three-location ASM (ie: three players at three differnet waypoint locations simultaneously.
-Will never want to make it bigger than that.

-## TODO
+# TODO

-# 1. Clean Up Code -
+## 1. Clean Up Code -

 1.1 - Make application start with a selection of all valid Game-Codes, allowing user to select which game they are playing.